jacobweber/coverArt/README.md

 Users of other operating systems may also need to change the first line of coverArtServer.py, to point to their Python binary.

 If you want the ability to search for covers on Amazon, you'll need a free Amazon Product Advertising API account:
-* Go to [this page](https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html) and sign up there.
+* Go to [this page](https://affiliate-program.amazon.com/gp/advertising/api/detail/main.html) and sign up.
 * Once you're logged in, go to "Manage Your Account", then "Access Identifiers".
 * Copy your Access Key ID and your Secret Access Key.
 * In a text editor, open the file "amazonLicense.txt", in the same directory as these scripts.